NiveditaBhat/ReportViso/README.md

 1.Front End

-a)Angular 6  - It is used as the backbone for front end of the website.
+-a)Angular 6  - It is used as the backbone for front end of the website.
-The following some of the features of angular are used to design a responsive website
+The following some of the features of angular are used to design a responsive website -•	Modules,Components,services
-•	Modules,Components,services
-•	Data binding
+-•	Data binding
-•	Http client
+-•	Http client
-•	Interceptors
+-•	Interceptors
-•	Observers
+-•	Observers
-•	Routing
+-•	Routing
-•	Forms
+-•	Forms
 b) d3.js – It is a javascript library for 2D visualizations.
 It is used to create 2D graph (svg) for visualizing weld points and curves.
 c) gui.dat.js – It is used for creating the interactive panel for interacting with 2D graph of weld points.
 d) Bootstrap 4 – It is used for styling the website by utilizing features like grid layout,cards, modal, buttons etc.